dtheasby/webdriverio-examples/README.md

 };
 …
 ```

 This takes a given ID, and finds and returns all child elements that match the given tag.
-We can then implement these in our test case:
+We can then implement these in our test spec:

 ```javascript
 //“./test/specs/spec.js”